Kenya

 Accompanying the energy transition

-In Kenya, AFD is one of the main donors of the electricity sector, with more than 900 million EUR committed since the beginning of our activities in the country.
+In Kenya, AFD is one of the main donors of the energy sector, with more than 1billion EUR committed since the beginning of our activities in the country.

-We finance public enterprise projects (such as KenGen, Kenya Power, Ketraco, or GDC) as well as private actors (through the SUNREF program) aiming at:
+We finance public enterprises (such as KenGen, Kenya Power, Ketraco, or GDC) as well as private actors (through the SUNREF program) aiming at:

-AFD also supports the government and the regulator in conducting strategic studies and supporting the preparation of sector reforms.
+AFD also supports the government and the regulator in conducting strategic studies and supporting sector reforms.

 Securing water supply and sanitation